New Norcia

 Duckstein Brewery actually has two separate breweries and outlets located in both the Swan Valley and Margaret River wine regions.
 The original 60-litre microbrewery (or should that be microscopic brewery) is one of the...
 Find out moreElmar's In the Valley 97 km

 Having established a successful smallgoods business, German-born couple Elmar and Anette Dieren branched out to establish this sizeable bar, restaurant and beer garden complex, which also includes a microbrewery.
 While...
-Find out moreSwan Brewery 125 km
+Find out moreCampsites around town

 Calingiri Caravan Park 26 km

 The town of Calingiri is 141 km north-east of Perth.
-This small park on Cavell St in the town has basic facilities, but the gravel surface is not suitable for tents.
-Visitors will find it a good base for exploring the...
+This small park on Cavell St in the town centre has basic facilities, but the gravel surface is not suitable for tents.
+Visitors will find it a good base for exploring...
 Find out moreShire of Moora Caravan Park 42 km

 On the Moore River in the Midlands district, about 180 km north of Perth, the town of Moora is at the centre of a mixed farming area of primarily wheat, wool and cattle.
 The main attractions here are the wildflowers...
 Find out morePioneer Park 59 km

-Basic caravan park facilities are offered here in Dandaragan, a district that boasts lush pastures and golden crops produced by the excellent farming lands, 180 km north of Perth.
-The characteristic red and white gums...
+Basic caravan park facilities are offered here in Dandaragan, a small town in the wheat-belt district that boasts lush pastures and golden crops, 180 km north of Perth.
+The characteristic red and white gums and a...
 Find out moreBallidu Caravan Park 67 km

-The caravan park at Ballidu is close to town on Wallis St. Visitors in spring have the opportunity to see dazzling displays of wildflowers in the surrounding countryside, when an incredible variety of flora combine to...
-Find out moreSappers campsite 68 km
+This caravan park is close to town and visitors in spring have the opportunity to see dazzling displays of wildflowers in the surrounding countryside.
+An incredible variety of flora combines to craft a carpet of colour...
+Find out moreSappers camping area 68 km

 Sappers camping area is 25 km west of Toodyay on Sappers Rd, off Plunket Rd.
 Bring drinking water and come in a 4WD.
-Note that there are seasonal closures in winter....
-Find out moreHomestead campsite 68 km
+Note: this camping area may be closed in winter....
+Find out moreHomestead camping area 68 km

-Homestead Campsite is adjacent to a small creek in wandoo forest.
+Homestead camping area is adjacent to a small creek in wandoo forest.
 To find it, head 30 km west of Toodyay and 55 km north-east of Midland via Governors Dr, off Quarry Rd....
-Find out moreValley campsite 69 km
+Find out moreValley camping area 69 km

-Valley Campsite is at the bottom of a valley near the Avon River.
-It’s reached via Forty One Mile Rd, off Quarry Rd.
-Note that access to the river is restricted due to the main east–west railway line....
-Find out moreBald Hill campsite 70 km
+Valley camping area is at the bottom of a valley near the Avon River.
+It’s reached via Forty-One Mile Rd, off Quarry Rd.
+Note: access to the river is restricted due to the main east–west railway line....
+Find out moreBald Hill camping area 70 km

-Bald Hill Campsite is near the top of a hill overlooking the Avon Valley to the west of Drummonds campsite, reached via Governors Dr off Quarry Rd.
-A short walk onto the stony outcrops provides spectacular views....
-Find out moreDrummonds campsite 71 km
+Bald Hill camping area is near the top of a hill overlooking the Avon Valley to the west of Drummonds camping area, reached via Governors Dr off Quarry Rd.
+A short walk onto the stony outcrops provides...
+Find out moreDrummonds camping area 71 km

-Drummonds Campsite is set among wandoo woodlands overlooking the Avon Valley.
-Access in is steep, so you’ll need a 4WD tow if you’re bringing in a camper van.
-The campsite is to the west of Homestead...
-Find out moreThirty Seven Mile Road campsite 71 km
+Drummonds camping area is set among wandoo woodlands overlooking the Avon Valley.
+Access in is steep, so you’ll need a 4WD tow if you’re bringing in a campervan.
+The campsite is to the west of...
+Find out moreThirty-Seven Mile Road camping area 71 km

 Guilderton Caravan Park 80 km